 For private users, there’s a free package – but it only allows you to store 100 MB of data and 50 passwords.
-You can acquire more storage space of course, but it comes at a price: 100 GB for around £10 a month.
-For companies, the offer is particularly interesting since from three colleagues onwards, it’s only £8 per head and you receive 100 GB of team storage for up to ten separate working areas.
+You can acquire additional storage space of course (for example, 100 GB for around £12 a month).

 |Very high security in all features (logins, passwords, encryption of data and data transmission, etc.)||Quite expensive; only really suitable for saving small files and passwords|